akyidrian/mastermind/README.md

 Mastermind
 ==========

-A Mastermind Command Line Game Created in C.
+A Mastermind command line game created in C.

 To play, run:
 -------------